nibalizer/Intro-hiera/one/03_slide.md

 # What is hiera #

-* software from puppetlabs
+* Software from puppetlabs
-* started in 2011
+* Started in 2011
-* different from PuppetDB
+* Started out as a puppet plugin, core now

 !SLIDE incremental

 # What is hiera #

-* started out as a puppet plugin
-* fully core now
-* exposes hiera() function to puppet
+* A way to plug data into your puppet code
+* Separate concerns of data and configuration

 !SLIDE incremental

 # What is hiera #

-* a way to plug data into your puppet code
+* Exposes hiera() function to puppet
-* separate concerns of data and configuration
-* plugable backend
+* Plugable backend
+* Different from PuppetDB